yeysus/14a/README.md

 1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).
 2. Run: /opt/jruby/bin/jruby /path/to/Jruby_oraclenosql.rb

+    Only "connect" and "get" work for now.

 ### Usage (Clojure)
 1. Modify the last lines of the file Clojure_oraclenosql.clj to reflect the environment.
 2. Modify the script clj to reflect the classpath.
 3. Navigate to the folder containing both scripts, "clj" and "Clojure_oraclenosql.clj".
 4. Run with ./clj Clojure_oraclenosql.clj.
 It only connects to the store.

-    Only "connect" and "get" are working.